-This Credential Evaluation is conducted by organizations that are accredited by the National Association of Credential Evaluation Services (NACES).
-A list of these organizations can be found at www.naces.org.
+Prospective students applying for graduate admission and who have degrees from non-American institutions must have their foreign transcript go through a process called "Credential Evaluation." conducted by organizations that are accredited by the National Association of Credential Evaluation Services (NACES).
+A list of these organizations can be found at naces.org.
 The evaluation will determine if the student's foreign degree is equivalent to the degree that the program of choice requires.
 The evaluation must list the degree equivalency and include a GPA (grade point average) calculation as well as a course-by-course credit evaluation.

-The prospective student is responsible for requesting this Credential Evaluation.
+The prospective student is responsible for making the arrangements for this Credential Evaluation.